conoro/hugo.conoroneill.com/content/post/review-of-inov-8-trailfly-ultra-g-300-max.md

 In summary, it's a fantastic long-distance trail running shoe that might not quite live up to the Graphene hype but easily competes with the big boys and hopefully will give hundreds of miles of use.

+**UPDATE:** I'm afraid my update after two longer (10 mile and 13 mile) runs is much less positive.
+In both cases the runs were on quite rough terrain with lots of mud, bog, rocks and steep ups and downs.
+These were on The Beara Way and The Kerry Way.
+On the first one, my feet were sliding around badly inside the shoe.
+But tightening the laces enough resulted in me having horrendous pains on the top of my feet after a few miles.
+The Trailflys also proved lethal on wet slabs.
+Absolutely zero grip.
+I basically skated across the slabs.
+On the second run, the problem was blisters.
+In over ten years of running, with lots of off-road, I have never got a blister behind my little toe.
+Plenty on the toe itself, sure, but never behind.
+It felt like there was something rough on the inside of the shoe rubbing the side of my foot but I found nothing afterwards.
+I suspect it's down to the upper material which is too stiff.
+Finally, once they get wet, they weigh an absolute ton.
+So overall I'm afraid these are not suitable for traditional Inov-8 terrain and seem to be much more suited to long distances on easy groomed dry trails.

 ![Dirty](/images/2021/06/inov-8-trailfly-ultra-g-300-max-dirty.jpg)